infibrocco/parsematic/README.md

 The parser will raise exceptions for invalid syntax or unsupported operations.

-Additional Notes
+## Additional Notes

-The parser does not currently support variables or user-defined functions.
+The parser currently does support constants or user-defined functions (although you have to modify MathFunc.funcs). (but not variables within the parser itself)

 ## Contributing